 Each day we will make an optional early morning visit to the plain areas around Trujillo, after which we will return for breakfast, before heading off for the day to sites within easy driving distance of our base.
 Lunch will be bought en-route and will probably consist of simple bread and cheese and local produce.
 This, plus water and juice will be provided but other personal drinks are extra.
 On several days we will pass through several small towns.
 On occasion there will be opportunities to stop, relax with a drink and have a look around.

 Day 1 Make your own way to the airport (probably Liverpool).
 Arrive at Madrid airport in the afternoon.
 Regroup and collect the hire vehicles.
 Drive the 3 hours to Trujillo, and to Finca Santa Marta, our base for the week.
 Settle in and explore the area around the finca, birds here will include Azure-winged Magpie, Bee-eater, Melodious Warbler, Woodlark and Scops Owl.
 If there is sufficient time before the evening meal we may head off the plains for a taster.

-Day 3 Pre breakfast jaunt to the plains or the area around the finca.
+Day 3 Pre-breakfast jaunt to the plains or the area around the finca.
 After breakfast head west to the plains around Caceres and Torrejon El Rubio, which is greener.
-Target species today include Montagu's Harrier, Black-eared & Black Wheatear, Spanish Imperial Eagle and Black-shouldered Kite, plus more Pin-tailed and Black-bellied Sandgrouse.
+Target species today include Montagu's Harrier, Black-eared Wheatear & Black Wheatear, Spanish Imperial Eagle and Black-shouldered Kite, plus more Pin-tailed Sandgrouse and Black-bellied Sandgrouse.
 This is a round trip and probably the most driving we will do.

 Day 7 Pre-breakfast jaunt returning to the area looking for Dupont's Lark, Orphean Warbler, Rock Sparrow, Spectacled Warbler, Wryneck & Chough.
 After breakfast we birdwatch as we return to Madrid for our flight home.